MicrosoftDocs/executable-docs/tools/Deploy_a_Linux_VM_with_SSH_Access/attempt_1_failure.md

 ## Step 2: Create the Linux Virtual Machine

 Now that the resource group is ready, we create a Linux VM.
-In this example, the VM is created with an Ubuntu 22.04 image, which is a valid image name.
-A default administrator username is provided and SSH keys are generated automatically if they do not exist in your environment.
+The VM is created with an Ubuntu 22.04 image, a default administrator username, and SSH keys are generated automatically if they do not exist in your environment.

 ```bash
 export VM_NAME="LinuxVm$RANDOM_SUFFIX"